ABOUT MINDFULIST

 Begin Where You Are

-If something here has resonated, you’re welcome to stay.
+If something here has resonated as you read this page, you’re welcome to stay.
 You don’t need to decide anything yet.
 Start with signing up for The Midweek Pause.
-It's a brief letter that arrives each Wednesday, before the rest of the week takes over.
-A reflection, a question, something worth sitting with.
-It touches on creative life, and how we want to make meaning and find joy as we live and work.
+It's a short letter that arrives each Wednesday, before the rest of the week takes over.
+It includes a reflection, a question, a writing prompt, and always something worth sitting with.
+It touches on creative life, and how we want to make meaning and find joy as we live and work in the second half.
 It's a good place to begin.

 When you subscribe, you’ll also receive Twenty-One Sparks: A Guided Journal for Beginning Again.
-Twenty-one quotes, reflections, and writing prompts to return to whenever you need to find your way back to your innermost self.
+It's a downloadable journal that consists of twenty-one sections including quotes, reflections, and prompts.
+You can use return to it whenever you need to find your way back to your self.
+It's free for our subscribers.

 "This is one of the best newsletters I’ve had in a long time.
 Thank you!”